 With regard to your specific inquiries, the Bible never addresses the question of oral sex in marriage, and for this reason it's our opinion that this issue must be left to a couple's own judgment.
 (We realize, of course, that some Christians have strong reservations about oral sex, and we respect their point of view.)
 Something similar might be said with regard to anal sex, but it is crucial to add that we have special concerns about this practice.
 Renowned Christian sex therapists Clifford and Joyce Penner report that the majority of women who engage in anal sex with their husbands admit that they do not enjoy it and feel violated.
 In such cases, anal sex would appear to breach the biblical concept of mutual respect and enjoyment between partners.
 There are also serious medical risks associated with anal sex, including the danger of bacterial and viral infections of the vagina, penis, rectum and anus.
 That's not to mention that rectal tissue is more delicate and thus more vulnerable to tearing and abrasion than vaginal tissue.
 With these points in mind, we would strongly caution couples against this practice.

 As a final note, it's worth mentioning that sexual intimacy in marriage is a lifelong process.
 Different forms of expression may be appropriate at different phases in the development of the relationship – in youth and old age, in times of stress and times of joy, during pregnancy, childbirth and child-rearing, during and after menopause – the list could go on and on.
 At every stage, healthy attitudes toward marital sex are characterized by candor, prayerfulness, vulnerability, flexibility and willingness to communicate.

-If you have additional questions or would like to discuss your concerns at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling Department at your own convenience.
-Our counselors are available to speak with you at this number.
+If you have additional questions or would like to discuss your concerns at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling department.